kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 192.168.8.22    worker-2
 ```

-* To confirm the network configuration, reboot the VM and check the active IP addresses:
+* To confirm the network configuration, reboot the VM and check the active IP address:

 ```bash
 sudo reboot